Chirag-ahir/JAVA-All-Basic/README.md

 2. Instance variables are declared in a class, but outside a method, constructor or any block.

 3. Class variables also known as static variables are declared with the static keyword in a class, but outside a method, constructor or a block.

-Array : Arrays are objects that store multiple variables of the same type.

 What is Constructor ?<br>
 A constructor in Java is a special method that is used to initialize objects.
 The constructor is called when an object of a class is created.